software-mansion/react-native-reanimated/docs/versioned_docs/version-2.2.x/installation.md

 ### Proguard

-If you're using Proguard, make sure to add rule preventing it from optimizing Turbomodule classes:
+If you're using Proguard, make sure to add the rule preventing it from optimizing Turbomodule classes:

 ```
 -keep class com.facebook.react.turbomodule.** { *; }